zreedeecom/wordpress-skeleton/README.md

+# THIS IS A WORK IN PROGRESS!!
+DON'T USE IT YET, HELP IS WELCOME<!-- omit in toc -->

 # WordPress Skeleton <!-- omit in toc -->

 Maybe not a complete solution for managing WordPress as a nerd but close to it 🤓